 Expect that your child will make mistakes.
 Hold them accountable, but treat it as a problem to solve:

 It can be very difficult to maintain a positive relationship with your child when they are not behaving as you’d like them to.
 However, it is when they are struggling the most that they most need your love and support.
 This does not mean enabling their negative behaviors; it means communicating your unconditional care and acceptance of them as a person, apart from their actions.

 Most teens, on a deep level, become afraid that their parents do not like or care for them when they are acting out.
 Maintaining a secure connection and communicating love is important even (especially!) when your teen is at their worst.

 Sandstone Care provides outpatient treatment for adolescents and young adults struggling with drug and alcohol addiction and co-occurring disorders.
-We also provide a therapeutic sober living for young men in Denver, CO.
+We also provide a transitional living program for young men in Denver, CO.
 Our individualized treatment plans address every aspect of recovery and include extensive family involvement, academic and vocational support, and top-notch mental health assessment and treatment.
 If you think your loved one may need help with a substance abuse problem, call us today at (888) 850-1890.